 That said, anxiety can still cause both depression and depression symptoms, and one of the most frightening is the suicidal mindset.
 Suicidal thoughts show that your anxiety needs an immediate treatment, and if you feel that you have these thoughts, contact someone immediately.

 If you're starting to feel as though your life isn't worth living, you need to get immediate help.
-Contact a suicide hotline or psychologist immediately, and learn more about your anxiety with my free 7 minute anxiety test.
+Contact a suicide hotline or psychologist immediately, and get the help you need.
+When you're feelng better, consider taking our free 7 minute anxiety test to score your anxiety severity and learn some strategies to help relieve it.

 Immediate and Long Term Action

 Anxiety and depression are incredibly treatable conditions.
 The success rates to treatments are outstandingly high, and the only thing standing in their way is time and commitment.
-Click here to take my anxiety test and learn more about your anxiety.
+Click here to take my free 7 minute anxiety test and learn more about your anxiety.

 The problem is that these conditions don't always seem treatable when you're struggling with them, and that's due to a variety of different reasons: